-Source: Home Office Immigration Statistics, year ending September 2025; Appendix AR of the Immigration Rules; Home Office caseworker guidance, May 2026
+Source: Home Office Immigration System Statistics, year ending March 2026; Appendix AR of the Immigration Rules; Home Office caseworker guidance, May 2026

-Administrative review remains the primary in-system remedy for challenging eligible UK visa refusals, but the landscape has changed materially in recent years.
-EU Settlement Scheme administrative review rights were removed on 4 April 2024 — EUSS applicants now have only judicial review as a paid remedy.
-Processing times have lengthened significantly: overseas administrative reviews now typically take 6 to 12 months, in-country reviews 8 to 12 weeks.
-The £80 fee remains unchanged through the 8 April 2026 fee revision.
-Success rates vary materially by visa category — Skilled Worker reviews show approximately 18–25% overturn rates while Student visa reviews run closer to 8–12%.
-Critically, AR does not permit submission of new evidence — only review of the original caseworker decision against the evidence already submitted.
-Where the refusal involves a substantive evidential gap rather than caseworker error, reapplication or judicial review may be a more appropriate remedy than administrative review.
+Administrative review remains the primary in-system remedy for eligible UK visa refusals, but the landscape has shifted.
+EU Settlement Scheme AR rights were removed on 4 April 2024 — EUSS applicants now have only judicial review as a paid challenge.
+Processing has lengthened: 6 to 12 months overseas, 8 to 12 weeks in-country.
+The £80 fee survived the 8 April 2026 fee revision unchanged, and success rates run from roughly 8% (Student) to 25% (Skilled Worker).
+AR permits no new evidence — where the refusal reflects an evidential gap, not caseworker error, reapplication is usually the better remedy.

 - What is UK Visa Administrative Review?